In the guide

 What must I never do?

 The law specifies 31 banned practices that are considered unfair in all circumstances.
-These practices include false claims of membership of trade associations, running pyramid schemes or bogus prize draws, and aggressive sales techniques.Back to top
+These practices include false claims of membership of trade associations, running pyramid schemes or bogus prize draws, aggressive sales techniques and inertia selling.Back to top

 Effect on consumer contracts